TERMS AND CONDITIONS

 12.3 The Buyer or its authorised representatives may, at any time, audit all pertinent books, records, work sites, offices, and documentation of the Seller in order to verify compliance with this Clause.
 The Seller will, in all of its lower-tier subcontracts and contracts relating to this or any other Buyer’s Order with the Seller, include provisions which secure for the Buyer all of the rights and protections provided for within this Clause.

-12.4 The Seller acknowledges that if the Seller or any of its employees, agents, or contract labour engages in any of the prohibited activities in this Clause, this Order is subject to termination.
+12.4 The Seller acknowledges that if the Seller or any of its employees, agents, or contract labour engages in any of the prohibited activities in this Clause, this Contract is subject to termination.

 12.6 The Seller shall provide its full cooperation during any subsequent investigation of the actual or suspected violation by the Buyer, the Buyer’s representative, or regulatory authority.
 Seller’s cooperation shall include, but not be limited to, permitting inspection of its work sites, offices, and documentation, as necessary to support any investigation.